by Frank Huang | January 29, 2021

 10-K as of Dates

-The below numbers, unless otherwise noted, are based on the 10-Ks with the following year-end dates:
+The below numbers, unless otherwise noted, as based on the 10-Ks with the following year-end dates:

 Though rarely brimming with quantitative information, the risk factors section of the 10-K provides some of the most useful qualitative information about what concerns the company and what it may be doing to allay those concerns.
 I went through each company’s risk factor disclosures and grouped them into the following themes: